 Oregon’s Mt.
 Hood Territory is filled with history, Oregon City being a great starting point.

 I met with Jonathon Stone, who is the Executive Director of the Downtown Oregon City Association while visiting.
 I learned a lot about Oregon City and Downtown Oregon City during this interview.

 Being the first U.S city west of the Rocky Mountains, Oregon City holds a lot of history.
 It not only holds the history of Oregon, but is huge part of the Pacific Northwest’s cultural heritage.

 Oregon city is a beautiful place with so much history and plenty of things to do.
+It is also very close to Lake Oswego.
+We have been considering a move there after viewing some of the North Star property management lake oswego options.
+Nothing set in stone just yet though.
 We stayed at the Best Western on the river and had an amazing view.
 We enjoyed some great food during our stay and learned a lot about the Oregon Trail.

 With all there is to do, see and learn, staying a night or two in Oregon City is well worth it.
 Even though we were just 30 minutes from home, it felt like we were on a vacation, exploring a whole new city!

 You can learn even more about Oregon City and the end of the Oregon Trail from fellow blogger This Messy Season in her post Your Comprehensive Guide to the End of the Oregon Trail!
 Kala share about some other fun activities and features a modern pioneer from a local brewery!

 In Oregon City, you’ll find the End of the Oregon Trail Interpretive and Visitor Center.
 We spent our first day here, and learned so much about the history of Oregon City.

 The museum is filled with history and hands on activities to help you learn about the Oregon Trail.
 I had no idea that the Willamette Falls was major reason many pioneers stopped in Oregon City.